 Giolitti – Via degli Uffici del Vicario, 40, 00186

 This gelateria is basically a MUST when in Rome, as it is truly loved by locals and tourists alike.
 It is quite central in Rome, however, it can be a bit tricky to find, so be sure to map it out before hand, as it should NOT be missed.
 They have many flavours and they are ALL good; I don’t think I’ve ever gone wrong here.
 If you are a chocolate lover they have the BEST Cioccolato Fondente (Dark Chocolate) flavour that I’ve ever tried.
 I also LOVE their Pistachio, and a little tip is to try the Pistachio flavour of any gelateria as it is usually a good indicator of it being worth your while or not.
 I am usually one for rich and creamy flavours, rather than fruity and light ones, but that is just my preference.
 I know however, that they do also make great fruity variations if you’re a fan.
 They have delicious panna (whipped cream) which isn’t sweet, so that it compliments nicely with the sweet gelato.
-This is one of the best and very central, you really have no excuses not to try this!
+This is one of the best and very central, so you really have no excuses not to try this!
 It’s basically a Roman classic, every Roman has heard of and tried this gelato, it’s also over 100 years old!
 (I had panna on top of my gelato, but it literally fell off as I took this photo)!

 Il Gelato di Claudio Torce – Viale Aventino, 59, 00153 Roma, Italy